MRX8024/motors-sync/wiki/EN.md

 The impact's force depends on the tension difference between the loops.
 The greater the difference, the stronger the impact; with minimal difference, there is no impact.
-The impact magnitude is measured by an accelerometer fixed on the carriage, depending on the kinematic type.
+The impact magnitude is measured by an accelerometer fixed on the carriage, or an encoder mounted to a stepper.
 Synchronization is software-based and resets when any stepper motor in the belt loop is disabled.
 The script determines the rotor's rotation direction and gradually adjusts its position until the impact magnitude decreases.